 Ever had one of those alarms you get fitted and you need some kind of degree to be able to understand even the basics?
 Where you’re kind of terrified to press the wrong button?
 We’ve had some monster alarms over the years that fit this description.

-Yale’s alarm is one of the more straight-forward smart security systems we’ve seen.
-Once you’ve got it setup, you control it remotely with your smart phone, using the free downloadable app.
+Yale’s alarm is one of the more simple smart security systems we’ve seen.
+Once you’ve got it set up, you control it remotely with your smartphone, using the free downloadable app.
 It’s on the major app stores and is simple to use.

 Love control?
 Who doesn’t?
 Once you’ve got the app setup and the hardware is plugged in and talking to your home router, there’s a number of basics you get control over.

 - Arming/Disarming the alarm – It’s so refreshing to just press a button and then be able to see that it’s worked.

 - Look at images – from the smart cameras attached to the system (images are kept for 30 days, and don’t take up space on your phone – which is great)

 - Allow access to someone – perfect for letting in cleaners

 - Lock & unlock your front door – depending on if you have the Yale lock installed

 The Yale Sync alarm can be controlled with your voice, using one of the voice assistants on a smart speaker.
 The ones this alarm is compatible with are:

 - Amazon’s Alexa (Echo / Echo Dot / Sonos speakers)